legobmw99/BetterDefault/README.md

 * Modified tool and weapon sprites (W.I.P)
 * Several different tweaks to block textures
 * CTM and Betterskies support (optifine/mcpatcher only)
-* Support for NEI and the Twitch TV IRC Mod Reborn (Textures to match rest of pack)
+* Support for NEI (Textures to match rest of pack)

 Thanks to:
 ------